cabforum/smime/SBR.md

 **Mailbox Address**: Also Email Address.
 From [RFC 5321](http://tools.ietf.org/html/rfc5321): "A character string that identifies a user to whom mail will be sent or a location into which mail will be deposited."

 **Multipurpose Profile**: The S/MIME Multipurpose Profiles are aligned with the more defined Strict Profiles, but with additional options for `extKeyUsage` and other extensions.
 This is intended to allow flexibility for crossover use cases between document signing and secure email.

+**Natural Person**: An Individual; a human being as distinguished from a Legal Entity.

 **Object Identifier**: A unique alphanumeric or numeric identifier registered under the International Organization for Standardization's applicable standard for a specific object or object class.